raceintospace/raceintospace/doc/manual/manual.md

 ### MANNED ORBITAL

 Putting a human into orbit is also a major achievement.
 The spacecraft's systems are put to more thorough tests and the effects of microgravity on the human body are studied in more detail than can be done in a suborbital.
 It is possible, though riskier, to skip the suborbital and go straight to an orbital mission, combining the two prestige firsts, as the Soviets did with Yuri Gagarin on Vostok 1.
-The manned orbital also paves the way for more demanding and complex missions, such as longer duration, spacewalks, and docking tests.
+The manned orbital also paves the way for more demanding and complex missions, such as docking tests and longer duration.

 ### LUNAR FLYBY

 Sending a probe past the Moon is an important step toward sending people out that way.
-It allows your program to study the surface features and gives humanity its first look at the Moon's far side, plus this will be the first man-made object to leave Earth permanently.
+It allows your program to study the surface features and gives humanity its first look at the Moon's far side, plus this will likely be the first man-made object to leave Earth permanently.

 ### LUNAR PROBE LANDING